 Cutting the Wire: Gaming Prohibition and the Internet explores the long legal battle over remote gambling that culminated in 1961’s Wire Act and explores the impact of that battle on advent of Internet gambling since the 1990s.

 Suburban Xanadu: The Casino Resort on the Las Vegas Resort and Beyond traces the development of the modern casino resort as an adaptation to the conditions of postwar Las Vegas.

-Schwartz edited and contributed a chapter to Frontiers in Chance: Gaming Research Across the Disciplines, a collection of essays culled from the Occasional Paper Series of the Center for Gaming Research at UNLV.
+I edited and contributed a chapter to Frontiers in Chance: Gaming Research Across the Disciplines, a collection of essays culled from the Occasional Paper Series of the Center for Gaming Research at UNLV.

-Schwartz is a member of the Vegas Gang podcast, and has been quoted by writers for the Associated Press, UPI, Reuters, USA Today, Wall Street Journal, New York Times, Wired, Congressional Quarterly Weekly, Indianapolis Star, Philadelphia Inquirer, New Orleans Times-Picayune, International Gaming and Wagering Business, Player, San Francisco Chronicle, Crane’s Business, Los Angeles Times, Reno Gazette Journal, Las Vegas Sun, Las Vegas Review-Journal, and many other newspapers and magazines.
+At my day job I get many, many media inquiries–usually about 300 a year but it’s often more than that.
+I’ve been quoted by writers for the Associated Press, UPI, Reuters, USA Today, Wall Street Journal, New York Times, Wired, Congressional Quarterly Weekly, Indianapolis Star, Philadelphia Inquirer, New Orleans Times-Picayune, International Gaming and Wagering Business, Player, San Francisco Chronicle, Crane’s Business, Los Angeles Times, Reno Gazette Journal, Las Vegas Sun, Las Vegas Review-Journal, and many other newspapers and magazines.